 Round 8: Multilingual capabilities

 Shopify users have been scratching their heads for years over how to offer true multilingual support for their stores.
 For a long time, one expensive option was to duplicate the store or to add subdomains.
 Then there was the option to add a third-party app like Langify, although at $17.50 a month, that wasn’t exactly cheap, either.

 Language apps in the Shopify App Store

 WooCommerce is the clear winner here thanks to the reliable and well-established WPML plugin.
 It enables a complete multilingual solution and costs $79 the first year, and $59 thereafter.
-Still not cheap as chips, but it sure beats Shopify (until a new multilingual store app comes out maybe?)
+Still not cheap as chips, but it sure beats Shopify (until they make translations a native part of the platform too, at least).